This is the Excellence in Broadcasting Network, EIB.

 If there are no background checks for gun purchasers, how do you prevent felons or terrorists from walking into, say, a licensed gun dealer and purchasing a gun?

-Well, if you're not in jail, you should still have your basics.
+Well, if you're not in jail, you should still have your basic rights and you should go hide.

-So if you're a terrorist or a felon, if you're a felon, and you've got time, you should have your rights.
+If you're a felony and you've got your time, you should have your rights.

-Well, fact is we do have statutes, both at the federal and state level that prohibit classes of people from being in possession of firearms.
+The fact is, we do have statutes, both at the federal and state level, that prohibit classes of people from being in possession of firearms.